 The AKG N60NC are so comfortable even those who dislike on-ears will happily wear them all day (or all night, as the case may be).
 And the noise-cancellation is very good, able to reduce any nocturnal goings-on to just a background murmur.
 Next door can play their TV as loud as they like.

 Battery life is a particular strong point for these AKGs.
 They're good for a marathon 30 hours, but activate the noise-cancelling and that drops to a more respectable 15 hours.
 Either way, they should last the night and still have enough juice for a morning commute.

 Controls on the right ear cup are simple to use, so they won't frustrate you while you're trying to nod off.

-Sound?
-There's an impressive amount of detail on show, which, when combined with the noise-cancellation, will help you forget about the real world and focus on getting some shuteye.
-They fold up small enough to sling in a jacket pocket too, making them the ideal travel companion.
-Can't sleep on a train?
-These could well help...
+As for sound, there's an impressive amount of detail on show, which, when combined with the noise-cancellation, will help you forget about the real world and focus on getting some shut-eye.
+If you're struggling to sleep on a train or plane, these could be an ideal choice.